commercionetwork/chains/README.md

 ```

 Now you can start follow "getting started" procedure.
-**ATTENTION**: before go haed with "getting started" procedure read follow changes about some steps
+**WARNING**: before go haed with "getting started" procedure read follow changes about some steps

 In [`step 1`](##1-Setup) in order to update the OS so that you can work properly, execute the following commands: